adamboche/python-marshmallow-union/docs/usage.rst

 Usage
 =====

-To use marshmallow-union in a project
+To use marshmallow-union in a project import ``marshmallow_union.Union`` and pass it a list of ``marshmallow.fields.Field`` instances.
+When serializing and deserializing, each one will be tried in sequence until one succeeds, not raising ``marshmallow.exceptions.ValidationError``.
+If none of them is successful, ``marshmallow.exceptions.ValidationError`` is raised.

+See the API reference for more details.

 .. testcode::